Humanitarian Design Internship

 Journey to India with the Humanitarian Design Internship

-The Humanitarian Design Internship is an educational study tour that provides students with professional work experience.
-Participants will undertake more than 80 hours of full-time design work experience over two weeks in India.
-Students will undertake a team design project in conjunction with Indian community partners.
+The Humanitarian Design Internship is an educational study tour that provides students with practical experience.
+Participants will undertake more than 80 hours of workshop and practical learning activities over two weeks in India.
+Students will undertake a team design project with support from Indian community partners.

 Humanitarian Design Internship (ABPL30064)

 The Humanitarian Design Internship is an educational study tour that provides students with insights into sustainable built environment design.
 The internship will provide students with knowledge and application of Laurie Baker’s approach to building design and construction techniques that are low cost, context and climate responsive, and socially inclusive.
 Students will develop a deeper understanding and need to move towards a Green Habitat and the role innovative building technologies and design can play in creating positive change within Indian communities.
 Students will have first-hand experience working in culturally different and resource constrained environments.
-They will work collaboratively with architects and builders at the Laurie Baker Centre for Habitat Studies to learn low cost, contextually appropriate design and building techniques through hands-on workshops and site visits.
-Participants will undertake more than 80 hours of full-time design work experience over 14 days in India.
-Students will undertake a team design project in conjunction with Indian partners.
+They will work collaboratively with architects and builders at the Laurie Baker Centre (LBC) for Habitat Studies to learn low cost, contextually appropriate design and building techniques through hands-on workshops and site visits.

 Destination and travel dates